When a QA starts working on a mobile application project, the biggest question he/she faces is about the test environment.

 As a QA, what should be my ‘testing’ strategy for low-end phones?

-Following are some pointers to decide on your strategy, these helped me and my team, hope they will help you as well:
+Following are some pointers to decide on your strategy, these helped and my team hopes they will help you as well:

-• Never do a single hand testing on a low-end phone, the more the number of minds involved the more are the chances of finding hidden bugs.
+- Never do a single hand test on a low-end phone, the more the number of minds involved the more the chances of finding hidden bugs.
 Hence try ‘QA pairing’ or testing in a circle like if QA1 Tests functionality F1, then to have QA2 verify the bugs reported for F1, have QA3 do the regression testing.

-• It is practically not possible to create an ideal test environment and also not to have a number of phones.
+- It is practically not possible to create an ideal test environment and also not to have several phones.
 Hence (with the agreement of your Manager or SM) check with the other colleagues in your company who have such devices and have them install and use your app.

-• The same is for Beta testing as well, have your BAs or Product Owner use a low-end phone and do one round of end to end-run.
+- The same is true for Beta testing as well, have your BAs or Product Owner use a low-end phone and do one round of end-to-end runs.

 Conclusion